david-04/shortycut/src/docs/web-server.md

   +-- index.html
 ```

 It requires the environment variable `JAVA_HOME` or `PATH` to point to the folder where Java is installed.
 One of them should be set automatically when installing Java.
-On all other operating systems, the web server needs to be started manually via command line:
+On all other operating systems, the web server needs to be started manually via the command line:

 ```text
 javaw -jar web-server.jar